maxdreyer/attributing-clip/README.md

 # Train a Sparse Autoencoder on CLIP embeddings
 python3 -m model_training.train_sae --config_file $config_file
 ```
 where `$config_file` is the path to the configuration file for training.
+Please use configs in `for_train` for training,
+and `after_train` for inference.
+In the latter configs, the SAE checkpoint path is already specified.

 ## Explore What CLIP Components Encode
 To understand what CLIP components encode, we provide scripts for feature visualization and semantic alignment scoring.